-EOF is 0.78, compared to 0.61 obtained from the second GCM EOF and 0.72 when the multiple regression combination of the second and sixth GCM EOF time series is used.
-The correlation level with the second GCM EOF is consistent with Giannini et al. (2003), who found a correlation of 0.73 between a GCM EOF and a Sahel region station data EOF using a different period and GCM.
-The variability associated with the third S/N EOF is smaller than that of the first station data EOF by a factor of 2.74; this value is smaller by roughly a factor of 2 than that given by the correlation between the two time series.
-Later in section 3d we decompose the Sahel time series into high- and lowfrequency components and compute their simulation skill.
+who found a correlation of 0.73 between a GCM EOF and a Sahel-region station data EOF using a different period and GCM.
+The variability associated with of the third S/N EOF is smaller than that of the first station data EOF by a factor of 2.74; this value is smaller by roughly a factor of two than that given by the correlation between the two time-series.
+Later in section 3d we decompose the Sahel time-series into high and low frequency components and compute their simulation skill.